infeeds/infeeds.com/_posts/2025-09-08-things-you-should-know-about-health-insurance-for-foreigners-living-in-thailand.md

 **How to live well in Thailand**

 As an expat, it's easy to get into Thailand's strong wellness culture.
-Here are some of theÂ [best activities to do in Thailand](https://infeeds.com/the-best-wellness-activities-to-enjoy-in-thailand/)to stay healthy:
+Here are some of the [best activities to do in Thailand](https://infeeds.com/the-best-wellness-activities-to-enjoy-in-thailand/)to stay healthy:

 - Yoga or tai chi on the beach.
 - Thai massage can reduce tension and enhance blood flow.